trendev/crypt4kids/README.md

-# crypto4kids
+# crypt4kids
-crypto for kids
+cryptography for kids